 So, you think your website has it all?
 Even if you have…

 - A spectacular website,

 … if your business has more negative online reviews than positive, your trustworthiness and credibility come into question.

-With over 60% of surveyed consumers saying they would check a business’ reviews on Google before even visiting that business, if you’re going to focus on building and maintaining great reviews on any one platform, Google is it.
+With over 60% of surveyed consumers saying they would check a business’ reviews on Google before even visiting that business, if you’re going to focus on building and maintaining great reviews on any one platform, Google is the priority.

-Even before consumers get to making purchase decisions based on online reviews of your business, Google is taking your positive ratings into account in calculating where your business will show up in their search results.
-This means that the more positive reviews your customers leave for your business on Google, the more potential customers will see your business’ website on Page 1, Position 1.
+Even before consumers get to making purchase decisions based on your online reviews, Google is taking your positive ratings into account in calculating where your business will show up in their search results.
+This means that the more positive reviews your customers leave for your business on Google, the more potential customers will see your business’ website, and your Google Map listing, on Page 1, Position 1.